Xtrmmax/ena-ai-recursion-maxine-harvey/calendar/EXECUTIVE_SUMMARY.md

 > Note: Before March 2025 I had never built a deterministic system with interlocking rules.
 > Using “vibe coding” — trial-and-error iteration with AI assistants — I built a calendar engine with at least 10 mathematical mechanisms (cyclical offsets, leap years, time zones, exception handling, etc.).
-> I still don’t know most of the technical terms, but I learned how to layer complex logic and debug one piece at a time until the whole system worked.
+> I still don’t know how to code, but I learned how to layer complex logic and debug one piece at a time until the whole system worked.

 ## Overview